-So, as we continue to enjoy our British Summer, I would like to celebrate the abundance of seasonal vegetables available at this time of the year.
+So, as we continue to enjoy our British Summer, I am to celebrating the abundance of seasonal vegetables available at this time of the year.
 Along with birds chirping early in the mornings and long, sunny, warm summer days, the variety of vegetables, bought or home grown, really allows me as a home cook to get creative in the kitchen.
 Resulting in a Roasted Summer Vegetable Orzo Salad that is a delicious celebration of easy summer cooking, using a variety of seasonal vegetables.

 A Make Ahead Marvel